-The writers were invited to read out their work from the book and a slideshow of all the photographs I’d produced was projected onto the wall.
+The writers were invited to read out their work from the book and a slideshow of all the Walls Have Voices photography I’d produced was projected onto the wall.
 It was a lovely event to attend and was a good opportunity to see everyone who had contributed to the success of the work together.

 Extract from Adele Robinson’s ‘Lady of Illumination’